About Rett Syndrome

-Although there are treatments available for Rett syndrome, a significant unmet need still exists for new treatment options.
+Although there are treatments available for Rett syndrome, there is no treatment option that addresses the root cause of disease and a significant unmet need still exists for new treatment options.

 Rett Syndrome Research Trust